hyperledger/indy-plenum/docs/request_handling.md

 #### Signature verification
 Each node has a `ReqAuthenticator` object which allows to register `ClientAuthNr` objects using `register_authenticator` method.
 During signature verification, a node runs each registered authenticator over the request and if any authenticator results in an exception then signature verification is considered failed.
-A node has atleast 1 authenticator called `CoreAuthNr` whose `authenticate` method is called over the serialised request data to verify signature.
+A node has at least 1 authenticator called `CoreAuthNr` whose `authenticate` method is called over the serialised request data to verify signature.

 Relevant code: